Policy and Procedure Name:

 any missing information;

-Ask if the employer intends to pay salary continuation or pay disability
+if the employer intends to pay salary continuation or make disability payments.

 Continuation policy and procedure for additional information.